-Josh Gordon feeling at home in Seattle but still waiting for a few more balls to come his way
+He’s still waiting for more throws, but Josh Gordon ‘absolutely’ wants to be with Seahawks next year

-RENTON — Maybe it makes sense given the uneven path Josh Gordon has traveled in his NFL career that he arrived in Seattle trying to stick to a three-word mantra he’s carried around for a while now —- “keep it simple.’’
+RENTON — Maybe it makes sense, given the uneven path Josh Gordon has traveled in his NFL career.

+He arrived in Seattle trying to stick to a three-word mantra he’s carried around for a while now — “keep it simple.’’

-And when it comes to football, what that meant is that Gordon has set no specific goals for things like catches or snaps as his Seahawks career has unfolded.
+When it comes to football, that means Gordon has set no specific individual goals as his Seahawks career has unfolded.

 Whatever happens, he said, will happen.